kenatiod/MUT/Understanding Machine Understanding.md

 Only then can humans and artificial intelligences engage in substantive reasoning, creative problem-solving, and the kind of rich cognitive collaboration that could amplify the capabilities of both.
 The quest to develop artificial systems with genuine understanding is therefore not just of theoretical interest, but will define the very nature of the relationship between humans and AI systems going forward.

 By recognizing the crucial distinction between knowledge and understanding from the outset, an informed and intentional course can be charted towards developing AI systems that can truly be partners for humans in cognition and comprehension.
+Before the behavior of AI systems can be trusted by humans, the ability of these systems to understand must be shown to be trustworthy.
 The path will not be easy, but the potential rewards make it well worth exploring.

 ### Thanks for all the fish

+**“The greatest journey is the journey inward, to discover who we truly are and our place in the world.” ~ Zen master Daigu Ryokan**

 _Alice, Bob, and Claude are deep in discussion about the nature of understanding and how it might emerge from Claude's language model architecture._